beeradmoore/Xam.Plugin.Mixpanel.Android/README.md

 ```

 And then follow the docs provided at the Mixpanel Developer Documentation (https://developer.mixpanel.com/docs/android)

-## Breaking Changes
-### v5.6.5
-The Xam.Plugin.Mixpanel.Android.Mpmetrcis namespace has been renamed to Xam.Plugin.Mixpanel.Android.MPMetrics.

-## Missing Builds
-### 5.9.2 + 5.9.3
-These builds are not present in this repo or on nuget as they would [crash](https://github.com/mixpanel/mixpanel-android/search?q=Lorg%2Fjacoco%2Fagent%2Frt%2Finternal_8ff85ea%2FOffline&type=issues) on launch.
-This was resolved in 5.9.4.

 ## Build

 ### Visutal Studio for Mac